Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: System Overview

 \section{System Overview}

-Consider the system illustrated in Fig.~\ref{indoor scenario}, where multiple RoFs are deployed in parallel to serve UEs in an indoor scenario.
-Each RoF consists of $U$ RUs and one CU at the end.
-One central coordination unit (CCU) connects the RoFs with the servers and coordinates different RoFs.
-All RUs are installed in the ceiling at the same height.
-The RUs are uniformly distributed, meaning the distance between two consecutive RUs in one RoF is fixed as $\gamma$ and the distance between any two RoFs is also fixed as $\gamma$.
-The location of the UE is denoted by $(P_x,P_y,P_z)$ and the location of the $r$th RU in the $m$th RoF is denoted by $(r \gamma,m \gamma ,0)$.
-Therefore, the distance between the UE and the RU$_{m,r}$ is calculated as

-The configurations of RU, CU, and PMF will be discussed below.
-Other components are all considered to be linear filters having the same effect as the PMF.
+Consider the system illustrated in Fig.~\ref{indoor scenario}, where multiple RoF stripes are deployed in parallel to serve UEs in an indoor scenario.
+Each RoF stripe consists of multiple RUs, BUs, and one CU at the end.
+One coordination unit connects the RoF stripes with the servers and coordinates different RoF stripes.
+All RoF stripes are installed on the ceiling at the same height.
+The configurations of RU, BU, CU, and PMF will be discussed below.
+All other components are considered to be LTI systems.
+In this study, we assume that those components introduce attenuation but no significant dispersion.